eslamelmishtawy/testcrewtask/testcrewtask/README.md

 page layer ==> under main src java, because they are not realted to test cases scenarios should be written in feature file test cases should be written in step definition

+Cucumber uses junit to run parallel execuition of feature files rather than senarios each feature file will run on a single thread.

+run mvn tests
+mvn clean test

+run mvn with tags
+mvn test -Dcucumber.filter.tags="@smoke and @fast"